Australian Open arrivals hit by 3 COVID-19 positive tests | Sports-Games

 ''All passengers from the flight are already in quarantine hotels and the positive case, who is not a player and had tested negative before the flight, has been transferred to a health hotel,'' Tennis Australia said.

+British player Heather Watson said on Twitter that she and others who arrived from Abu Dhabi ''are NOT allowed out (of) our rooms.”
+She posted the notification that she and others who were on the flight received informing them of the quarantine.

+''The Chief Health Officer has reviewed the flight and has determined that everyone on board needs to isolate and will be confined to their rooms for the 14-day quarantine period,'' said the notification, which Watson posted.

-Melbourne's Herald Sun newspaper reported earlier that an email was sent to all players and officials who were aboard the flight stating that they would no longer be able to leave their quarantine hotel to train.
-That would mean the only workouts they'd be able to have would be on an exercise bike left in the rooms of all of the players.
+''We are aware of the major impact this has on your preparation for the Australian summer,” it continued, pledging “to do everything we can to mitigate this impact.''
+Being unable to leave their room would mean the only workouts they'd be able to have would be on an exercise bike left in the rooms of all of the players.

 Other players will be allowed to train under strict conditions and with supervision for up to five hours a day.